 You should inform your doctor of any medications you are currently taking, for example aspirin, or any known drug allergies you may have.

-There will be a pre-operative education programme before the surgery to teach you what to prepare and how to prepare for the surgery
+There will be a pre-operative education program before the surgery to teach you what to prepare and how to prepare for the surgery

-Before the procedure, you will be given either general or spinal anaesthesia.
+Before the procedure, the anaesthesia team will administer either general or spinal anaesthesia.

-The metal components are secured to the ends of femur or tibia by bone cement, and a plastic liner is attached in between to allow the femoral component to glide smoothly over the tibia and support the body weight.
+The metal components are secured to the ends of femur or tibia by bone cement.
+A plastic liner is attached in between to allow the femoral component to glide smoothly over the tibia and support the body weight.

 You may also experience some stiffness in your operated leg.
-While at rest, you will be wearing compression pumps to encourage blood flow and anti-embolism stockings to help prevent blood clot formation in the deep veins (called Deep Vein Thrombosis, or DVT).
+While at rest, you will be wearing compression pumps to encourage blood flow.
+You will also wear anti-embolism stockings to help prevent blood clot formation in the deep veins (called Deep Vein Thrombosis, or DVT).

-To aid recovery, you will need to undergo rehabilitation programme with our physiotherapist or nurse, who will set specific goals for you to achieve.
+To aid recovery, you will need to undergo rehabilitation with our physiotherapist or nurse who will set specific goals for you to achieve.

 Risks Associated with TKR Surgery

-While serious post-operation complications are not common in TKR or PKR patients, some potential complications may occur such as (but not limited to):
+While serious post-operation complications are not common in TKR or PKR patients, potential complications that may occur (but not limited to) are:

-Your doctor will explain the risks to you in detail during your consultation.
-You will also be assessed on your health condition before the operation.
+These risks will be explained to you in detail during your consultation with your doctor.
+Your doctor will also assess your health condition before the operation.

 Length of Hospital Stay

-Patients who have undergone TKR procedure and have no complications usually stay in the hospital for 2 to 4 days.
+Patients who have undergone TKR procedure without complications usually stay in the hospital for 1 to 3 days.

 Your length of stay is dependent on how well you recover.
-Participating in physiotherapy sessions will help you recover faster.
+Participating in physiotherapy sessions can help to speed up your recovery.